peterkariukimutuura/SearchDataFromDatabaseUsingAjaxPHPandMysqli/README.md

 # NOTICE!!!!!!!

     As of now the Code is not complete!!
-Give me by the end of the day to finish it...also you can see the readme is still lacking crucial information about installation..:-D
+Give me by the end of the day to finish it... also you can see the readme is still lacking crucial information about installation..
+    :-D